 There’s no doubt that remote work is here to stay.
-Latest research has found that 58% of US workers work from home at least once a week and 35% five days a week.
+The latest research has found that 58% of US workers work from home at least once a week and 35% work exclusively from home for all five days.

 For managers and team members used to working face-to-face, this brings a host of new challenges, not least of which how to onboard remote employees.
 It's something I've had to adapt to since joining People Managing People.